Is motorcycle collision coverage required?

 Is motorcycle collision coverage worth it?

-Whether or not motorcycle collision coverage is a good investment depends on your tolerance for risk and your ability to pay for repairs (or a new motorcycle) out of pocket.
-Think about whether you'd rather pay less each month or be protected against sudden expenses.
+The decision to purchase collision coverage depends on your tolerance for risk and your ability to pay for repairs (or a new motorcycle) out of pocket.
+Think about whether you'd rather pay less for insurance each month or be protected against a sudden expense if your bike is damaged.
+Also, consider your bike's value.
+The more the bike is worth, the more you stand to lose if your bike is involved in a collision.

-Consider the bike's value when deciding whether to add collision coverage to your policy.
-The more the bike is worth, the more you can lose if something happens.
-Expensive motorcycles also usually cost more to fix, so be realistic about what repairs you could afford to pay for out of pocket.
-Even if the bike is totaled, collision can help you pay off the rest of your loan.
+Expensive motorcycles may cost more to fix, so be realistic about what repairs you could afford to pay for out of pocket.
+Even if the bike is totaled, collision coverage may help you pay off the rest of your loan.
 Learn more about motorcycle insurance coverages.

 How to get motorcycle collision coverage